-Recruitment will open for the September 2019 Cohort on 9 October 2018, get a head start by registering via the DfE Get into Teaching website and prepare to start teacher training in 2019
+Recruitment is now open for the September 2019, register via the DfE Get into Teaching website and prepare to start teacher training in 2019

 A partnership which ‘is gaining a well-deserved reputation for training high-quality NQTs that local schools are keen to employ,’ and whose ‘pursuit of excellence is central to partnership activities.’
 (Ofsted 2016)

 We hope you find the information you require on this site but please contact us with any further questions you may have.

 Please email email@example.com or call 01702 583079